Utah Tech University

 Complete Online Course Work

-New for 2024, the E-Course price is included in your registration!
+The E-Course price is included in your registration!
 You will need to complete five hours of online coursework before the first day of class.
 The student will be required to submit their Online Course completion certificate on the first day of class or they will not be able to participate in the range exercises.
 Note: There will still be a condensed classroom portion on the first day!

 Meet Your Instructors!